Electrogalvanization

-Electrogalvanizing is a process in which a layer of zinc is bonded to steel in order to protect against corrosion.
-The process involves electroplating, running a current of electricity through a saline/zinc solution with a zinc anode and steel conductor.
-Such Zinc electroplating or Zinc alloy electroplating maintains a dominant position among other electroplating process options, based upon electroplated tonnage per annum.
-According to the International Zinc Association, more than 5 million tons are used yearly for both hot dip galvanizing and electroplating.
+Electrogalvanizing is a process in which a layer of zinc is bonded to steel to protect against corrosion, enhance adhesion, or give an aesthetic appeal.
+The process involves electroplating, running a current of electricity through a saline-/zinc-based electrolytic solution with a zinc anode and steel cathode.
+Such zinc electroplating or zinc alloy electroplating maintains a dominant position among other electroplating process options, based upon electroplated tonnage per annum.
+According to the International Zinc Association, more than 5 million tons are used yearly for both hot-dip galvanization and electroplating.
 The plating of zinc was developed at the beginning of the 20th century.
-At that time, the electrolyte was cyanide based.
-A significant innovation occurred in the 1960s, with the introduction of the first acid chloride based electrolyte.
+At that time, the electrolytic solution was cyanide-based.
+A significant innovation occurred in the 1960s with the introduction of the first acid chloride-based electrolyte.
 The 1980s saw a return to alkaline electrolytes, only this time, without the use of cyanide.
-The most commonly used electrogalvanized cold rolled steel is SECC, acronym of "Steel, Electrogalvanized, Cold-rolled, Commercial quality".
-Compared to hot dip galvanizing, electroplated zinc offers these significant advantages:
+The most commonly used electrogalvanized cold-rolled steel is SECC, acronym of "steel, electrogalvanized, cold-rolled, commercial-quality."
+Compared to hot-dip galvanization, electrogalvanization offers these significant advantages: